Restoring a project from backup

 - Specify the path and name of your backup file in the 'File name' field.
 Your backup file must be an XML or ZIP file (as exported by JIRA).

-Note: You can choose to not specify a backup attachment path.
+Note: You can choose to not copy the attachments to the 'Backup Attachment Path'.
 If so, you will be able to restore your project from backup, however it will have no attachments associated with it.
 Please note, you cannot restore your attachments separately if you do not restore them as part of the project import, as the database entries for the attachments will be missing.

 2. Select a project to restore